day50-dev/.github/profile/README.md

-**DA`/50** is here to help maintain the AI productivity boost you get on day 1 throughout the lifetime of the project.
+**DA`/50** is here to help maintain the AI productivity boost you get on day 1 throughout the whole development lifetime; from initial idea to eventual legacy maintenance.

 It's future forward.
 There's lots here to explore with the biggest drops still to come.